 Individuals have sudden and persistent attacks of fear that may last several minutes.
 They may not experience panic attacks but they feel great fear about having one.
 They constantly worry about the implications of the attack such as losing control, having a heart attack, or “going crazy.”
 Their behavior changes significantly due to their avoidances and worries regarding having a panic attack.
 They may avoid going to the grocery store, driving, going to school or to work because their greatest fear is having a panic attack.
 People who struggle with panic disorder may also be challenged by depression.

 The treatment of choice for the disorders mentioned above is medication and psychotherapy.
-Research has shown that cognitive behavioral therapy (CBT) is well-established and highly effective treatment for these disorders.
+Research has shown that cognitive behavioral therapy (CBT) is a well-established and highly effective treatment for these disorders.
+Research also has shown that ACT (Acceptance & Commitment Therapy) can provide long lasting results.
 Psychoeducation is paramount.
-Clients are taught to become aware of their thoughts and then recognize the thinking errors and negative beliefs they have.
-Clients learn relaxation and mindfulness exercises and to look at anxiety in a different light.
-Exposures to fears will be done by taking small steps to help clients retrain their “anxious brain.”
+Clients are taught to become aware of their thoughts and then recognize how fused they are with them.
+They are taught skills to get untangled from their internal private events such as thoughts and learn to observe them instead of trying to get rid of them.
+Clients learn mindfulness exercises to look at anxiety in a different light.
+Exposures to fears will be done by taking steps to help clients retrain their “anxious mind.”